guilherssousa/pokeco/README.md

 ## Overview

 Built with [electron-vite-react](https://github.com/electron-vite/electron-vite-react).
-It also uses Axios and PokéAPI.
+It also uses Axios, and data collected from PokéAPI..

 ## Features